Vadym79/AWSLambdaJavaWithAmazonDSQL/sample-app-with-pgjdbc/README.md

 Deploy your application with AWS SAM sam deploy -g --region us-east-1

-please provide your Aurora DSQL cluster endpoint as an input for the variable DSQLClusterId
+Please provide your Aurora DSQL cluster endpoint as an input for the variable DSQLClusterId
 ```
 Now you API Gateway has been deployed and you have some REST endpoint like /orders/{id}